 Located in the helm.
 This switch controls the trim tab planes located on the transom of the boat.
-It is protected by a fuse located in the battery switch fuse panel.
+It is protected by a fuse located in the fuse panel below the helm.
 Refer to the Helm Control Systems chapter for detailed information on the operation of the trim tab controls.